CCRI-Cyberknights/page/docs/DOCUMENT-LOADING.md

-# Document Loading System
+# Guide Loading System

 ## Overview

-The CCRI Cyberknights website includes a sophisticated document loading system that allows standalone HTML files to be seamlessly integrated into the Single-Page Application (SPA) while maintaining their ability to function as independent documents.
+The CCRI Cyberknights website includes a sophisticated guide loading system that allows standalone HTML files to be seamlessly integrated into the Single-Page Application (SPA) while maintaining their ability to function as independent guides.

 ## Architecture